EmilyJarecki/dev-blogs/posts/bigO.md

 }
 ```

 This one uses a little bit more math.
 The algorithm works by dividing the search space in half at each iteration.
 In each iteration, the algorithm checks whether the middle element of the search space is equal to the target value or not.
 If the middle element is equal to the target value, the search is successful and the algorithm returns the index of the middle element.
 Otherwise, the search space is divided in half again, and the algorithm continues searching in the appropriate half.

 This process is repeated until the target value is found or the search space is empty.
 Since the search space is divided in half at each iteration, the number of iterations required to find the target value grows logarithmically with the size of the input array.

+It takes up more time than a linear time complexity since we are doing something but not as much as a constant because we don't have to go through each element.

-## O(n^2)
+## O( n<sup>2</sup> )
 Operations with quadratic time complexity have a running time that is proportional to the square of the input size.

 __*An example of this would be comparing all elements in an array using nested loops.*__